elbereth/dashninja-db/README.md

 ## Update:
 * Check your database version from cmd_config
-* Use the each corresponding script to update from that version until you reach the last version
+* Use the each corresponding script in /update to update from that version until you reach the last version